WTTJ/linear-kanban-metrics/doc/AI_TEST_RUNNER.md

 ### 3. The Workflow is Ready!

-The smart test runner is already configured in `.github/workflows/smart_tests.yml` and will automatically:
+The AI test runner is already configured in `.github/workflows/smart_tests.yml` and will automatically:

 - Trigger on pushes to `main` and `develop` branches
 - Trigger on pull requests to `main` and `develop` branches